IRT-SystemX/robust-ai/README.md

 source myenv/bin/activate
 ```
 ### Installation
-Once your virtual environment is activated, you can install the uqmodels library directly from Pypi by typing :
+Once your virtual environment is activated, you can install the robust-ai library directly from Pypi by typing :

 ```bash
 pip install robust-ai